akinuri/py-playlist/README.md

-This tools allows one to create a playlist with a specific duration.
+This tools allows one to create/extend a playlist with a specific duration.